ohata-toast/CDN/en/api-guide-v2.0.md

 This document describes Public API v2.0 of TOAST CDN.

-## API V2.0 Support for Each Service Domain 의 서비스 도메인별 지원 안내
+## API V2.0 Support for Each Service Domain
-API V2.0 supports \*.toastcdn.net domain only.  서비스 도메인만 지원합니다.
+API V2.0 supports \*.toastcdn.net domain only.
-\*.cdn.toastcloud.com 서비스 도메인은 v1.5 버전 이하의 API를 사용하세요.
+To use the \*.cdn.toastcloud.com domain, use v1.5 or lowr version of API.

 ## Common API Information